 Visiting San Agustin

 and its surroundings properly, one should allow at least three nights and two full days.
-One day to visit the town and the archeological park ‘Bosque de las Estatuas’ which lies just a 40 minute walk outside of town.
-The park has an excellent museum and about 50 statues situated on a half-mile circular path behind the museum.
+One day to visit the town and the archaeological park ‘Bosque de las Estatuas‘ which lies just a 40 minute walk outside the town.
+The park has an excellent museum and about 50 statues situated on a groomed half-mile circular path behind the museum.

 Leave another day for a day long jeep tour of the outlying archaeological sites – Alto de los Idolos, Alto de las Piedras and the Museum of Obando.
-The jeep tour (which costs around $10-$15 per person) passes through incredible landscape of mountains, gorges, coffee and sugar cane farms; stops at the beautiful waterfalls of Alto di Bordones and Salto di Mortino, and at the head of the Rio Magdalena passing other rivers that originate in the area.
+The jeep tour (which costs around $10-$15 per person) passes through an incredible landscape of mountains, gorges, coffee and sugar cane farms.
+The jeep tour stops at the beautiful waterfalls of Alto di Bordones and Salto di Mortino, and at the head of the Rio Magdalena passing numerous other rivers that originate in the area.

 One could add a third day to rent a horse and see the sites, El Tablon, La Pelota and La Chaquira – all located just outside of San Agustin.
 The 7 mile trek can also be done on foot.